Point counts, automorphisms, and gonalities of Shimura curves: Acknowledgments

 \section{Acknowledgments}

-We thank John Voight for helpful discussion and for the initial suggestion.
+We thank John Voight for helpful discussion and for the initial suggestion of the project.
 We thank Valerio Dose and Guido Lido for their contribution to the code for the point counts over finite fields.
 P.M.\@ is supported by the ``National Group for Algebraic and Geometric Structures, and their Applications" (GNSAGA - INdAM).
+F.S.\@ gratefully acknowledges support provided by an AMS-Simons Travel Grant.